-A company looking to hire a Project Coordinator may interview the best prospects for the job.
+When a company is looking to hire a Project Coordinator, they may conduct interviews with the best prospects for the job.
 If you are chosen, you must prepare for your interview to effectively communicate why you are the ideal candidate for the job.
 In addition to rehearsing standard interview questions, it’s a good idea to go through any questions you might get for a project coordinator position.
-Likewise, adequate preparation ensures that the interviewers do not snare you with random questions that make you look incompetent.

-In this blog, we’ll go over some common Project Coordinator interview questions and sample replies you can use to prepare for your appointment with a hiring manager.
+Likewise, adequate preparation ensures that the interviewers do not share you with random questions that make you look incompetent.
+In this blog, we’ll go over some common Project Coordinator interview questions, as well as sample replies you can use to prepare for your appointment with a hiring manager.

 This blog focuses on general, technical, and scenario-based questions in the Project Coordinator’s interviews.
 Stick to the end to know what questions to expect when preparing for an interview.